douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * peso - peso
 * pesticido - pesticide
 * pesto - plague
+* pet-rutiniga - making a routine of requests
+* pet-rutinigo - the act of making a routine of requests
 * petalo - petal
 * petanto - applicant
 * petegi - to beseech; to implore; to beg; to plead; to solicit